WojciechMatuszewski/programming-notes/web/fem-web-security-v2.md

 - Cross-Site Scripting (XSS): think malicious script injected via input field or an URL.

-- Cross-Site Request Forgery (CSRF): think executing requests as a given user.
-That user is unaware that this is happening.
+- Cross-Site Request Forgery (CSRF): think executing requests as a given user, perhaps by making the user clicking on the image.

+  - **You can greatly reduce the chance of being vulnerable to this attack by sticking to HTTP semantics**.

+    - Usually, this attack is executed because the service allows state changes on GET requests.

+  - Another layer of protection against these attacks is the **usage of CSRF tokens**.

 - **If you have pages that spit out stack traces, you are giving a lot of information to the attackers**.